onecommons/unfurl/docs/quickstart.rst

   Store the master password found in ``ensemble/local/unfurl.yaml`` in a safe place!
 By default this password is used to encrypt any sensitive data committed to repository.
 See :doc:`secrets` for more information.

-There are different approaches to customize a blueprint but simple one is to declare deployment blueprints.
+There are different approaches to customize a blueprint for different environments but a simple one is to declare deployment blueprints.
 A `deployment blueprint` is a blueprint that is only applied when its criteria matches the deployment environment.
-It inherits from the global blueprint and includes node templates that override the blueprint's.

-Ensemble's ``deployment_blueprints``  In Python, a `deployment blueprint` is represented as a Python class with the customized template objects as class attributes.
+It inherits from the service template's blueprint and includes node templates that override the blueprint's.
+In YAML, they are declared in ``deployment_blueprints`` section of an ensemble.
+In Python, a `deployment blueprint` is represented as a Python class with the customized template objects as class attributes.

 Add the following code below the code from the previous step: